frederic-perez/AmE-dictionary/data/dictionary.md

 __plaid__ :two::hammer: _Plaid number._ _Plaid shirt._
 __plain and simple__ :two::hammer::astonished: _This was our mistake, plain and simple._
 __plaintiff__ _n_ (plaintiffs) :three::hammer:
-__plaintive__ _adj_ :three: Plaintive is an adjective for describing someone or something with a pleading, sorrowful, desperate tone.
+__plaintive__ _adj_ :four: Plaintive is an adjective for describing someone or something with a pleading, sorrowful, desperate tone.
 If you have ever heard the plaintive howl of a wolf, then you know what we are getting at here.
 Expressing sorrow.
 __plaintively__ _adv_ :two:
 __plaiting__ _Tshanyi earns money plaiting hair._
 __plan B__ (capital B) An alternative strategy. _It's time I put plan B into action._